 About Ricki Bernstein

-Finding your sometimes elusive self and the voice that goes with it, being comfortable in your own skin, being able to connect and move others–these are challenges I love to meet.
-I find them deeply meaningful, even inspiring.
+Finding your sometimes elusive self and the voice that goes with it, being comfortable in your own skin, being present and able to connect and move others–these are challenges that inspire me and define my work.

-I have been a psychotherapist for over 30 years, teaching, supervising and practicing somatic psychotherapy.
-I have a BA in English and Psychology from CUNY (Phi Beta Kappa), an MA and MPhil in English from Columbia University, and an MSW from the Hunter College School of Social Work in NYC.
-I have seven years of training in classical homeopathy.
+I have been a psychotherapist for over 35 years, teaching, supervising and practicing somatic psychotherapy.
+My academic background includes a BA in English and Psychology from CUNY (Phi Beta Kappa), a MA and MPhil in English from Columbia University, and a MSW from the Hunter College School of Social Work in NYC.
+My seven years of training in classical homeopathy taught me how to search for what it is that needs to be healed.

-I am moved by the trust people have placed in me over my long career.
+I am moved by the trust people have placed in me over my extensive career.
 They might unveil a speech they wish they could speak, or a feeling they can hardly bear to own, a memory which haunts and hurts them still, or a part of their job which intimidates them.
-Admiring their courage in searching for themselves and revealing their vulnerability, I am humbled by the risk people take in opening up to me.
+Witnessing their bravery in searching for themselves and revealing their vulnerability, I feel honored by their trust.
+I recognize the risks they take in sharing themselves with me; I am humbled by their courage.